dacongi/nbody-parallel/README.md

     * tree construction;
     * force calculation
     * update particles;
-* Print positions and velocities of all particles;
+* Print positions and velocities of all particles.

 ### Valitadion test
 ...